 Another theory involves Dominican friars, who have also long been associated with Newcastle.
 Blackfriars, just a Steve Harper sliced clearance from St James’ Park, is a Dominican Friary dating back to the 13th century, and Dominican friars wore black and white robes.

 A third theory involves a pair of magpies that nested in the St James’ Park stand and were ‘adopted’ by the Newcastle players.
 St James’ did have a rudimentary stand, built in 1899.
-So it’s possible that the club got its colours and nickname from the nesting birds, but it seems a bit convenient.
+I suppose it’s possible that the club got its colours and nickname from the nesting birds, but it seems a bit convenient.

 Interestingly, the book also features a photograph of the West End reserve team after their Northumberland Challenge Cup win in March 1892.
-They are also wearing black and white stripes - indeed their jerseys appear to be identical to those worn by Newcastle United in the 1894 photo shown above.
+They are also wearing black and white stripes - indeed their jerseys appear to be identical to those worn by Newcastle United in the 1894 photo shown above.]

 You can follow me on Twitter (@paulbrownUK).
 This post is a research exercise as part of a bigger Newcastle United project.
 If you have any further information or insight into the above please post a comment or get in touch.